xieyuheng/inner/notes/00033-do-a-project-like-an-adventure-game.md

 | `persons/`    | Other players.                                          |
 | `todo/`       | Plans of quests (with and marks on the map).            |
 | `patterns/`   | Well collected knowledges (e.g. armaments, skills, ...) |

+# Use patterns to organize knowledges

+A good example is [Martin Fowler's homepage](https://martinfowler.com/).

+When Martin Fowler do a book project, he think about using patterns to organize knowledges.